lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

 When applying a reduced ruleset to a set of known inequalities, inequalities with the last two coefficients equal to zero are considered only.
-The utility allows to filter for inequalities with coefficients below a certain threshold.
 The utility `9dodrule.pl` creates a MOLP problem whose solutions are the minimal (not superseded) instances of applying the rule to the given inequalities.
-From these inequalities the really new ones can be extracted by the `checkall.pl` utility.
+It allows filtering for inequalities whose coefficients below a certain bound.
+From the solution of the MOLP problem inequalities that aree really new ones can be extracted by the `checkall.pl` utility.

     # apply a reduced rule to a set of inequalities
     utils/9dodrule.pl <ineq-file> <rule-file> <vlp-file>